 The small print

-Personal or vehicle cover
+Personal or vehicle cover?

-Vehicle-only cover is usually cheaper, but a personal policy means you can call on help regardless of what car you’re in as a driver or passenger.
+Vehicle-only cover is usually cheaper, but a personal policy means you can call for help regardless of what car you’re in as a driver or passenger.
 Be certain you know which type you have.

 Most policies have a maximum number of call-outs you can make in a 12-month period to avoid some drivers abusing the system.
 If you’re unlucky enough to need more than this, it will result in a higher premium in the following year.